Salesforce backup and recovery best practices for a reliable recovery process

 3. Run frequent automated backups

-Manually backing up your Salesforce orgs is time consuming and can lead to a slip in cadence and backup quality.
-Even if you think backing up once a month is at least something, can the business afford to lose a month’s worth of data?
-Setting up automated backups that run at least daily reduces the amount of time that passes between a backup and any incident — your recovery point objective (RPO).
+Manually backing up your Salesforce orgs is time-consuming and can lead to a slip in cadence and backup quality.
+Monthly backups are a good starting point, but are they enough for rapid recovery?
+Losing a month’s worth of data could be costly for any business.
+Setting up automated daily backups reduces the gap between your last backup and an incident — your recovery point objective (RPO).

 For most businesses, an RPO of 24 hours is acceptable, but some critical objects may need additional protection, which is where something like Gearset’s high-frequency jobs come in.
 You should always be in a position to back up on demand as well, before a risky release or platform upgrade.